 Friday night is a time for reflecting on and celebrating the week.
 Each person will have an opportunity to affirm the value of each person present, and share thoughts from the trip.
 Individuals and groups will also take a moment to look ahead at how they might carry their positive experiences from the week into their home environment.

-Saturday morning is time to pack up, clean up, and eat up, before photos and goodbyes.
-Groups leave by 10:00 AM.
+Saturday morning we pack, clean up, and eat, before photos and goodbyes.
+Groups leave by 10AM.

 MIDDLE SCHOOL

 Typical Daily Schedule Monday - Thursday